 Steering Wheel Restoration

-Restoring worn out steering wheel is a common practice in the hot rod world.
-How to repair a steering wheel is something you may need to learn if you own a high mileage Mercedes-Benz.
+Restoring worn-out steering wheels is a common practice in the hot rod world.
+You may need to learn how to repair a steering wheel if you own a high-mileage Mercedes-Benz.

-Steering wheels do wear out not just in Mercedes-Benz, but most cars.
-On Mercedes-Benz steering wheel, the control buttons in particular don’t hold up very well.
-They may get discolored, too dirty and hard to see.
-Often times Mercedes-Benz cars with as little as 100,000 miles show wear and tear on the steering wheel.
-If you are looking to keep your Mercedes-Benz for a long time you either should protect the steering wheel with cover or learn how to restore it.
-When you clean the steering wheel, be careful with the solutions that you use, as some of them may do more damage than you realize.
+Steering wheels do wear out, not just in Mercedes-Benz but in most cars.
+On the Mercedes-Benz steering wheel, the control buttons, in particular, don’t hold up very well.
+They may get discolored, too dirty, and hard to see.
+Mercedes-Benz cars with as little as 100,000 miles often show wear and tear on the steering wheel.
+If you want to keep your Mercedes-Benz for a long time, you should either protect the steering wheel with a cover or learn how to restore it.
+When you clean the steering wheel, be careful with your solutions; some may do more damage than you realize.

-If your steering wheel does not have any wear yet, consider installing a cover.
-They are inexpensive, and you can find some classy looking covers.
-If you browse through Amazon, you will see that you have several interesting options.
+If your steering wheel has no wear yet, consider installing a cover.
+They are inexpensive, and you can find some classy-looking covers.
+If you browse through Amazon, you will see several interesting options.
 You can install a Wood Grain Steering Wheel cover or a steering wheel cover that represents your favorite sports team.
-If you are against using steering wheel covers, then you can follow this tutorial to restore your steering wheel when it wears out.
-Here we show you the steps and provide a list of the tools and materials you will need to restore your steering wheel.
+If you are against using steering wheel covers, follow this tutorial to restore your steering wheel when it wears out.
+Here we show you the steps and list the tools and materials needed to restore your steering wheel.

 In a few words, this is what you need to do.
-First you need to remove the steering wheel.
+First, you need to remove the steering wheel.
 Don’t worry; it is easy.
-Then you will need prepare, clean and paint it.
+Then you will need to prepare, clean and paint it.
 You will be able to restore the steering wheel to almost factory condition.
-If you have a spray gun, you can use it too, with your color choice of single stage paint.
+If you have a spray gun, you can use it with your color choice of single-stage paint.
 Since most car owners don’t own a spray gun, we will show how to achieve great results with a spray can.

 Here is a list of the tools that you will need.
-For most Mercedes Benz cars this is all you need.
-Especially for MB cars made after 2000.
+This is all you need for most Mercedes Benz cars, especially MB cars made after 2000.
 Some of the older models or other car makes may use a nut or bolt instead of the hex head bolt in the center of the steering wheel.

-For the following materials, we have provided links to Amazon products for your convenience.
-Some of these items you probabily already have.
+For your convenience, we have provided links to Amazon products for the following materials—some of these items you probably already have.